People in critical condition after Danfo accident in Lagos

 ALSO READ: Saturday night accident on Third Mainland Bridge sends car into ocean, leaves one dead

 One man, a woman and a child landed inside a ditch in the area.
-One of the victims is a staff of the Guaranty Trust Bank (GTB).
+Some of the victims are staff of the Guaranty Trust Bank (GTB).

 The LASEMA team later arrived after Pulse called them.
 The paramedics started giving first aid but it was slow.

-Note: UPDATE: Lagos Governor Akinwunmi Ambode arrived the accident scene much later and asked the rescue team for updates.